jbrooks036/dotnet_curriculum/24-views-and-controllers/README.md

 ## Views
 * `View` - named same as controller prefix (built into .NET by convention).
-* `.cshtml` - filetype specific to Microsoft's MVC.
+* `.cshtml` - filetype specific to Microsoft's MVC framework
   * Supports use of embedded C# inside html-syntax files using Razor syntax.
-  * Razor engine then interprets embedded C# into pure html file on the server (before reaching browser).
+  * Razor engine then interprets html with embedded C# into pure html file - this happens on the server, before html reaches browser
   * `@` delimits C# code and prefixes C# variables
  * .cshtml files can be shared by multiple views, e.g.
    * `_Layout`